 There are some challenges inherent in contracting out this type of work.
-Gaps in communication, vague content production processes and a lack of firm timelines can lead to content that misses the mark and missed deadlines.
-Over the past year, we’ve learned a few lessons about using freelance writers which we are sharing below.
+Gaps in communication, vague content production processes, and a lack of firm timelines can lead to content that misses the mark and missed deadlines.
+Over the past year, we’ve learned a few lessons about using freelance writers, which we are sharing below.
 We now have an excellent pool of writers who help us stay on target with content while staying on budget and meeting deadlines.

 A good writer can take a topic and produce a well-written article.
 A great writer tells a story that is engaging, prompting the reader to take action.
-It’s not easy to find great writers and it may take some trial and error.
+It’s not easy to find great writers, and it may take some trial and error.
 When you find them, hold onto them because they will become one of your firm’s greatest assets.
-The longer a writer writes for a specific client the better they will get at writing for them as they learn their voice, their mission and values, and their subject matter.
+The longer a writer writes for a specific client, the better they will get at writing for them as they learn their voice, their mission and values, and their subject matter.

 A great writer will also understand the principles of content marketing and inbound marketing.
-They grasp the importance of keywords, calls-to-action, and writing for specific personas.
-Make sure your writers have this knowledge and use it in their writing or you will find yourself having to edit their articles to suit your target audience and lead generation goals.
+They grasp the importance of keywords, calls to action, and writing for specific personas.
+Make sure your writers have this knowledge and use it in their writing, or you will find yourself having to edit their articles to suit your target audience and lead generation goals.

 There are many sources online for writers.
 We use Zerys, Belay Solutions, and an independent freelance writer.
 Take your time finding writers.
-In addition to online sources, ask other agency or business owners about writers they have hired and use referrals.
+In addition to online sources, ask other agencies or business owners about writers they have hired and use referrals.

 Hiring writers is as important as hiring for any other staff position.
 Ask potential writers for samples of their work and interview potential writers if possible.
 When hiring writers, look for these traits: